 Look after your own wellbeing.
 Your child needs you.
 Your health is important, for you and for your family.
 If there are things you do to look after your health, keep them up.
 Good food, sleep and exercise are very important.
 Making time to relax and have fun are valuable, too.
 If you are worried about your own health, or you are feeling continually stressed or low in spirits, talk to your doctor.

-You can come along to MyTime to meet other families and share your experiences.
+- You can come along to MyTime to meet other families and share your experiences.
 Almost always, families say that they are glad of the valuable advice and information they receive from other families.
 Meeting with other families is a way to share ideas, feelings and emotional support.
-Plumtree also hosts events on self-care and wellbeing, including our Healthy Mothers workshop.
-Check our calendar for more events focused on wellbeing.